cnc45333/cs1302-ce27-1/README.md

       Add and commit `src` to the local repository.

-   1. Before proceeding, ensure that all tracked files are committed.
+   1. Before proceeding, ensure that all tracked files pass `checkstyle` and are committed.

    1. Visit the repository website on GitHub and copy the "SSH" URL (i.e., the `git@github...` URL) under "Quick setup", then follow these instructions on Nike to link your local repository